peaBerberian/wasp-hls/README.md

       progressively as it also simplifies the logic (e.g. browser GC detection might become unneeded) but I like the idea of keeping it to e.g. allow seek-back without rebuffering if the current device allows it.
-- [x] Detect browser Garbage Collection of segments and re-load GCed segment if they are needed again.
+- [x] Detect browser Garbage Collection of buffered media and re-load GCed segments if they are needed again.
-- [x] Discontinuity handling: Automatically skipping "holes" in the buffer where it is known that no segment will be pushed.
+- [x] Discontinuity handling: Automatically skip "holes" in the buffer where it is known that no segment will be pushed to fill them.
 - [ ] Freezing handling: Detect when the browser is not making progress in the content despite having media data to play and try to unstuck it.
       _Priority: average_